-I have long reasoned that the continued publication of case reports of supposed serotonin toxicity (ST — aka serotonin syndrome), is almost certain to be scientifically valueless (1).
-This is because the reliability and information content of case reports is low compared to the validated and replicated data that we already have.
-I had been considering the task of updating my comments about case reports to confirm the above view — things seem to have become even worse since my reviews and editorial 10 years ago (1) — when this (July 2016) so-called meta-analysis of case reports by Werneke et al. (2) appeared.
-One cannot recommend this paper, but at least it has done some of the work of collating recent reports for me and saved me the tedium of trawling through them all — I confess I have ceased to ‘log’ all the ST reports in my bibliography database for the last few years because it became such an unproductive use of time and energy.
-It is also dispiriting — some good work has been published (see here for a list of recommended papers), but the good work becomes lost in the tsunami of mediocrity that is modern science publishing, and has little effect on the collective knowledge-level and understanding, as evinced in most case reports.
-The other recent ‘reviews’ noted below also reflect these problems.
+I have long reasoned that the continued publication of case reports of supposed serotonin toxicity (ST — aka serotonin syndrome), is almost certain to be scientifically valueless .
+This is because the reliability and information content of case reports is low compared to the validated and replicated data that we already have, and the firm scientific foundation on which that is based.
+I had been considering the task of updating my comments about case reports to confirm the above view — things seem to have become even worse since my reviews and editorial 10 years ago .
+Then in July 2016 this so-called meta-analysis of case reports by Werneke et al. appeared (one of the co-authors, Taylor, is an eminent professor at the Maudsley).
+It is an abysmal paper; it is astonishing that a professor at the Maudsley has put his name into it — O tempora, o mores!

-The Werneke et al. ‘meta-analysis’ (it is meaningless to call this a meta-analysis) seeks to use more recent case reports (2004 to 2014) to ‘challenge’ the ‘textbook knowledge’ about ST (more on their misuse of words below).
+The Werneke et al. ‘meta-analysis’ (it is a loose use of the word to call this a meta-analysis) seeks to use more recent case reports (2004 to 2014) to ‘challenge’ the ‘textbook knowledge’ about ST (more on their misuse of words below).
 However, this exercise merely demonstrates that applying ‘meta-analysis’ to case reports, all of which are of low observational quality, simply compounds the errors, of which there are many.

-Other recent ‘reviews’
+Other recent reviews

-“This study demonstrated that informatics tools and analyses can quickly identify drugs, targets, drug–drug interactions, and mechanisms that may be associated with adverse events.
-Computational analysis performed with FAERS and supporting pharmacokinetic data from the literature and case studies show that second-generation antipsychotics are associated with serotonin syndrome.”
+This study demonstrated that informatics tools and analyses can quickly identify drugs, targets, drug–drug interactions, and mechanisms that may be associated with adverse events.
+Computational analysis performed with FAERS and supporting pharmacokinetic data from the literature and case studies show that second-generation antipsychotics are associated with serotonin syndrome.

 … Serotonergic Expanded Bioactivity Matrix (SEBM) employing a molecular bioinformatics, poly-pharmacologic approach for assessing the participation of individual 5-HT drugs in serotonin syndrome (SS) reports.
 The SEBM model suggests a possible poly-pharmacologic role in SS.
 Although further research is needed, off-target receptor activity may help explain differences in severity of toxicity and clinical presentation.

 I detect a distinct rising aroma of bovine ordure.

-Other reviews (e.g. Uddin et al.(6) repeat the usual errors and seem oblivious of what has been learned from so many different scientific disciplines in the last 20 years (6, 7).
+Other reviews (e.g. Uddin et al. repeat the usual errors and seem oblivious of what has been learned from so many different scientific disciplines in the last 20 years [6, 7].

 Werneke et al. seem to think the opposite is true, and that by returning to analyze even more poor case reports they are, through the magic of ‘M-A’, going to reveal a hidden truth.
 Anyone versed in the methodology of science will recognize that is a naive and delusional notion — especially when it is divorced from all the other science involved: pharmacology, receptors affinity assays, experimental animal work etc.

-Werneke: an object lesson in bad science
+Werneke: A masterclass in bad science

-If you wish to understand more of how not to do science, and maybe use Werneke et al. as an example of bad science if you are teaching, then do read on.
-There is sufficient to criticise in this to keep a tutorial group of honours students busy for a whole semester.
-It is the worst paper on this, or any other subject that I can remember seeing for a long time.
+If you wish to understand more of how not to do science and wish to use Werneke et al. as an example of bad science if you are teaching, then do read on — otherwise, just read the papers that I have recommended and don’t bother with the rest of this.